“Okay, darling, just letting you know it’s half-seven. You don’t have to get up now or anything like that but it is a school morning ….

-I was sorting his hot dog and the penne was on.
-The same penne she loves with parmesan.
+I was microwaving his hot dog and her penne was on.
+The same penne she loves with parmesan only.
 But now it was bubbling away she wasn’t sure.
 I made to turn it off.
 “It’s okay, I suppose,” she sniffed as she headed for the sitting room.

 Who is this Changeling?
 She looks like our girl, sounds like her …